autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/features/cooperation.md

 ## Architecture

 Modules that support RTC have the operator decision and cooperation policy in addition to the module decision as shown below.
-These modules use the merged decision instead of module decision when planning vehicle behavior.
+These modules use the merged decision that is determined by these values when planning vehicle behavior.
+See decisions section for details of these values.
 The cooperation policy is used when there is no operator decision and has a default value set by the system settings.
-If the module supports RTC, these information are available in [velocity factors or steering factors](./planning-factors.md) as [cooperation status](../types/autoware_adapi_v1_msgs/msg/CooperationStatus.md) .
+If the module supports RTC, these information are available in [velocity factors or steering factors](./planning-factors.md) as [cooperation status](../types/autoware_adapi_v1_msgs/msg/CooperationStatus.md).

 ![cooperation-architecture](./cooperation/architecture.drawio.svg)

 ## Sequence

-T.B.D.
+Here is an example sequence that overrides the scene decision to force a lane change.
+This assumes the second scene in the example situation given earlier.

+1. A module creates a scene with generated ID BBBB when approaching a place where a lane change is needed.
+2. The scene determines the module decision from the current situation.
+3. The scene determines the merged decision.
+Since there is no operator decision, so the cooperation policy is used.
+4. The scene plans the vehicle to keep the lane.
+5. The scene sends a cooperation status.
+6. The operator receives the cooperation status.
+7. The operator sends a cooperation command.
+8. The scene receives the cooperation command and update the operator decision.
+9. The scene updates the module decision from the current situation.
+10. The scene updates the merged decision.
+The received operator decision is used.
+11. The scene plans the vehicle to change the lane.

 ## Decisions

+There are four variables used for RTC, each of which takes the value shown in the table.

 | Name               | Values                                 |
 | ------------------ | -------------------------------------- |